Chatbot ecosystem: AI-powered communication

 Conversation flow

-After the “greeting ceremony” it’s time to focus on the primary purpose of chatbot – the business value and the “digital brain” that provides this value.
-There is no common scenario for all business domains how to tailor human-bot interaction to achieve particular results, but we will describe key components, their role and purpose to show how this “puzzle” is turned into a “picture”.
+After the “greeting ceremony” it’s time to focus on the primary purpose of chatbot.
+Mainly the business value and the “digital brain” that provides this value.
+There is no common scenario for all business domains how to tailor human-bot interaction to achieve particular results.
+However, we will describe key components, their role and purpose to show how this “puzzle” is turned into a “picture”.

-• Intent is literally the intention of user to perform some action with expected outcome – either settle a problem or get information or provide some data – which could be recognized and interpreted by bot.
+• The intent is literally the intention to perform an action with an expected outcome – either settle a problem or get more information

 Rich Content in Communication